michaelgruczel/machine-learning-tutorial/README.md

       </property>
     </configuration>

+folder rights to upload files into hdfs

     hdfs dfs -mkdir /user
     hdfs dfs -mkdir /user/<username>

+start

     /usr/local/Cellar/hadoop/2.7.2/sbin/start-dfs.sh

 check http://localhost:50070/ to see it running

-in order to stop it use:
+in order to stop it later use:

     /usr/local/Cellar/hadoop/2.7.2/sbin/stop-dfs.sh

 for a more advanced config see for example https://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/ or https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html

+simple usage:

 the HDFS is then an own filesystem on your local system.
 In order to see the files whoch are stored in the filesystem execute: